UC Libraries and HathiTrust FAQ

 3. How did the project come about?

 The HathiTrust began in late 2008 as an outgrowth of the University of Michigan’s local MBooks repository (which contains UM’s books digitized by Google).
 It was initially re-conceived as a shared repository of the Committee on Institutional Cooperation (CIC) institutions.
-The University of Michigan, University of California, and the 13 Universities of the Committee on Institutional Cooperation are the original lead partners.
+The University of Michigan, University of California, and the 13 Universities of the Committee on Institutional Cooperation (CIC) are the original founding partners.